-And that’s how to freeze spinach!
 You can follow these same steps for kale, chard, romaine, cabbage, and even herbs.
-I don’t typically recommend adding ice to your smoothies because it dulls your blender blades, as well as causes the motor to work extra hard, yet these cube recipes are the exception to the rule.
+I don't typically recommend adding ice to your smoothies because it dulls your blender blades, as well as causes the motor to work extra hard, yet this cube recipe is the exception to the rule.

-Can you freeze spinach without cooking it?
 Yes!
 No need to cook fresh spinach before freezing it.
-Fresh spinach is also more nutrient dense, so freezing fresh spinach holds in more nutrients than freezing cooked spinach.
+Fresh spinach is also more nutrient-dense, so freezing fresh spinach holds in more nutrients than freezing cooked spinach.

 Now that you've got a freezer full of spinach cubes, here are some great recipes to try:

 - Blueberry spinach smoothie